 Step 4: Scroll down if needed, and click Choose Default Apps by File Type.

-You’ll then be presented with a list of all of the file types Windows 10 supports with their associated applications on the right-hand side.
+Step 5: You’ll then be presented with a list of all of the file types Windows 10 supports, with their associated applications on the right-hand side.
 If a file type doesn’t have a particular application set up to handle it, there will be a gray plus sign (+) icon instead.

-Step 5: Scroll through the list to find the file type that you want to change the file association for.
+Step 6: Scroll through the list to find the file type you want to change the file association for.
 Click the application or Plus icon to its right.

 Note: In some cases, the Microsoft Store may not return any results for relevant applications for a particular file type, or it may return search results that aren’t relevant.
-It is thus up to you to decide which app best suits the file type to which you want to change.
+If this happens to you, you have to decide which app will work with the file type you want to change.

-You can also follow the methods we previously laid out to return your file associations to the original default should the occasion arise.
+If you find that you need to change back to the original application, you can use the steps above to get back to the default settings.
 Alternatively, you can go to the Default Apps section of the Windows 10 Settings menu as we did before, scroll down, and then click on the Reset button located under the phrase Reset to the Microsoft Recommended Defaults.